-As it is healing, you should wash your tattoo with antibacterial soap and warm running water during your typical showering routine but avoid soaking it.
-I highly recommend the Premium Aftershock Tattoo Box, set as it provides all the products you will need over your tattoos entire life time.
-The anti-bacterial wash is ideal for situations where a tattoo needs to be cleaned thoroughly.
-Considering the money spent on a tattoo, the products you invest in will assist its vibrancy and keep the skin fresh.
+As it is healing, you should wash your tattoo with antibacterial soap and warm running water during your typical showering routine, but avoid soaking it.
+I highly recommend the Premium Aftershock Tattoo Box, set as it provides all the products you will need over your tattoo's entire lifetime.
+Considering the money you spent on your art, the products you invest in will assist its vibrancy and keep the skin fresh.

-- The new tattoo is wrapped by the tattoo artist for the journey home.
+- The new tattoo is wrapped by the artist for the journey home.

-- After waiting at least two hours and no more than four (depending on your artist's recommendation), you can wash off the plasma, blood, and extra ink on your tattoo.
+- After waiting at least two hours and no more than four (depending on your artist's recommendation), you can wash off the plasma, blood, and extra ink.
 Do not use a cloth.
 Only use your hands.

-- Allow your tattoo to air dry in a clean environment.
+- Allow it to air dry in a clean environment.